opencybersecurityalliance/casp/Plugfests/2024-03-NorthernVirginia/SweatEquity/BSI/README.md

 - [CSAF validator service](https://github.com/secvisogram/csaf-validator-service): A REST-service that executes CSAF's business level tests.
 Also available on [npm](https://www.npmjs.com/package/@secvisogram/csaf-validator-service).
 - [CSAF validator lib](https://github.com/secvisogram/csaf-validator-lib): A library that implements CSAF's business level tests.
 Also available on [npm](https://www.npmjs.com/package/@secvisogram/csaf-validator-lib).
 - [ISDuBA (WIP)](https://github.com/ISDuBA/ISDuBA): A (work-in-progress) tool to download, review and evaluate CSAF files using SSVC.

+Content:

+- A [VEX](ecv-2024-0001.json) created by Example Company PSIRT regarding the WitchyWashy vulnerabilities - share just hours after the information has been published by Murphy’s Law LLP.
+As they have a proper vulnerability management, they are able to provide a fast determination of affected and not affected product as well as fixes.
+This would also be share on our CSAF Aggregator.